katarinarosiak/python_fundamentals/README.md

-Exercises to practice fundamentals of Python.
+Exercises to practice problem solving skills and fundamentals of Python.